 References cited in the text of a research paper must appear at the end of the paper in a Works Cited list or bibliography.
-This list provides the information necessary to identify and retrieve each source that supports your research
+This list provides the information necessary to identify and retrieve each source that specifically supports your research.

 - Arrange entries in alphabetical order by authors' last names (surnames), or by title for sources without authors. - Capitalize the first word and all other main words of the titles and subtitles of cited works listed.
-(Do not capitalize articles, prepositions, coordinating conjunctions, or the "to" in infinitives.) - Shorten the publisher's name; for example, omit articles, business abbreviations (Co., Inc.), and descriptive words (Press.
-Publisher). - When multiple publishers are listed, include all of them, placing a semicolon between each. - When more than one city is listed for the same publisher, use only the first city. - Use the conjunction "and" not an ampersand [&] when listing multiple authors of a single work. - Pagination: Do not use the abbreviations p. or pp. to designate page numbers. - Indentation: Align the first line of the entry flush with the left margin and indent all subsequent lines (5 to 7 spaces) to form a "hanging indent." - Italics: Choose a font in which the italic style contrasts clearly with the regular style.
+(Do not capitalize articles, prepositions, coordinating conjunctions, or the "to" in infinitives.) - Shorten the publisher's name; for example, omit articles, business abbreviations (Co., Inc.), and descriptive words (Press, Publisher). - When multiple publishers are listed, include all of them, placing a semicolon between each. - When more than one city is listed for the same publisher, use only the first city. - Use the conjunction "and" not an ampersand [&], when listing multiple authors of a single work. - Pagination: Do not use the abbreviations p. or pp. to designate page numbers. - Indentation: Align the first line of the entry flush with the left margin and indent all subsequent lines (5 to 7 spaces) to form a "hanging indent." - Italics: Choose a font in which the italic style contrasts clearly with the regular style.

-Note: The "Reading and Research Report Form" below asks you to identify the source information you need to include in a "Works Cited" list.
+Note: The "Reading and Research Report Form" included in this tutorial also asks you to identify the information you with need for a "Works Cited" list for each source.
 This worksheet also provides a way for you to preserve reading notes and organize your research for later use in your ministry project.
-Teleo University provides a Style Guide with citation formatting you should use.
+Teleo University provides a style guide with citation formatting you should use.
 Also, you may reference the current MLA formatting and citation guidelines online at owl.purdue.edu.